Anchorage Municipality Court Records

 Restrictions on Criminal Records

-Records that have been sealed under AS 12.62.180 or prior court order are not accessible to the public.
-Juvenile criminal matters are handled through the separate juvenile justice process and are confidential under AS 47.12.
-Active investigation files held by law enforcement are also exempt from public disclosure until the investigation concludes.
+Records sealed under AS 12.62.180 or by prior court order are not accessible to the public.
+Juvenile criminal matters go through a separate juvenile justice process and are confidential under AS 47.12.
+Active investigation files held by law enforcement are also exempt from public disclosure until the investigation is complete.

 Anchorage Municipality Civil Court Records

-Civil matters in Anchorage are divided between the Superior Court (cases without a monetary ceiling, including injunctive relief and real property disputes) and the District Court (civil claims up to $100,000 and small claims up to $10,000).
+Civil matters in Anchorage are split between the Superior Court — which handles cases with no monetary ceiling, including injunctive relief and real property disputes — and the District Court, which covers civil claims up to $100,000 and small claims up to $10,000.

 Where Civil Records Are Maintained

-The Anchorage Trial Courts Clerk’s Office at the Nesbett Courthouse (825 W. 4th Avenue) serves as the custodian for all civil filings in both Superior and District Court.
+The Anchorage Trial Courts Clerk's Office at the Nesbett Courthouse (825 W. 4th Avenue) holds all civil filings for both the Superior and District Court.
 Cases can be searched on CourtView or reviewed at the courthouse.

 Filing and Copy Fees

-Civil case filing fees are established under Alaska Administrative Rule 9.
+Civil case filing fees are set under Alaska Administrative Rule 9.
 Common fees include:

 | Action | Fee |